This post may contain affiliate links.

 Training to the race conditions allows you to get your race day set up perfectly.
 The correct gear ratios and set up is crucial for success and few races require the same ratios.
 Wales and the hills require a much smaller chain ring on the bike compared to Cairns.
 The rear cassette is also going to be larger to deal with the hills.

-First Ironman Race
+How To Choose a First Ironman Race

 Your first Ironman doesn’t have to be such an identical match.
 It’s about finishing and enjoying the experience so don’t worry if there are more or less hills in the race.
 Wales has so many hills that unless you live there or in another mountainous area you won’t get the opportunity to train on hills of the same scale.
 I completed half of my training in the hills of Romania and the remainder in London, which has almost zero in the way of hills.

-Mid Season Race
+Choosing a Mid Season Ironman Race

 If it’s a mid-season race, then I’d suggest getting out of your comfort zone and doing a race that isn’t your strength.
 Variety is key in training here, and you’ll enjoy it and have a much bigger sense of accomplishment if you go off piste.
 It will also challenge any weaknesses you have and help you develop as a better athlete.
 If things go wrong then you haven’t blown that A race you’ve trained so hard for.

-Kona Qualifier (A Race of the Season)
+Choosing a Kona Qualifier Ironman Event (A Race of the Season)

 Few get to Kona, but many try.
 If you are looking for a race to qualify for the Big Island then that race has to reflect all of your strengths and as few of your weaknesses as possible.
 What sort of bike course is your strongest?
 Pick the one that suits.
 How early in the season will you peak?
 Southern hemisphere athletes tend to peak earlier due to a summer of training.
 How is the competition for your age group?
 Is this a sell-out event where the competition is fierce?
 Looking for a race late in the season can mean other serious athletes have already picked and raced their A race for the season.
 Think outside the box.
 You’re already an experienced racer so look across the whole season and all races to find the perfect one for you.